k5cents/gluedown/README.md

 status](https://travis-ci.org/kiernann/gluedown.svg?branch=master)](https://travis-ci.org/kiernann/gluedown)
 <!-- badges: end -->

-The `gluedown` package uses [`glue()`](https://github.com/tidyverse/glue) to wrap character vectors in markdown syntax.
+The `gluedown` helps transition from R vectors to markdown text.
+The functions use [`glue()`](https://github.com/tidyverse/glue) to wrap character vectors in markdown syntax.
+This allows users to directly print R vectors as markdown text for improved clarity and readability.
 Markdown is a lightweight, plain-text markup language prevalent in the R community.

 ## Installation